Vim Color Schemes: How to Configure

 Changes made to the color settings are not permanent.
 Once you close Vim, the color scheme returns to the default settings.

-To make the changes permanent, modify Vim's configuration file with the wanted color settings.
+To make the changes permanent, modify Vim's configuration file with the desired color settings.
 Take the following steps:

 1. Open the .vimrc file in Vim.
 If the file does not exist, this command creates it.